eyedeekay/si-i2p-plugin/README.md

 is but I'm going to figure it out regardless.

-I took the opinion that the person running the application should be able to decide at runtime whether to use a jump service or now.
+I took the opinion that the person running the application should be able to decide at runtime whether to use a jump service or not.
 If a jump service is optionally specified(it can be used without jump service at all) then it is implicitly trusted as a source of all unknown addresses.
 Eventually this behavior will be configurable.
 I'm almost ready to do that.